dankelley/diary/README-developer.rst

 ::

-    PYTHONPATH=/Users/kelley/git/diary python3 -m diary
+    PYTHONPATH=/Users/kelley/git/diarydek python3 -m diarydek

 Packaging
 ---------

-Each time the ``diary`` source is updated, do the following to test and package
+Each time the ``diarydek`` source is updated, do the following to test and package
 it:

 ::